Depression Psychology: How Does It Happen

-This is when you feel depressed for over two years.
-You'll have episodes all throughout those years, all differing in severity.
+PPD is when you feel depressed for over two years.
+You'll have episodes throughout those years, all differing in severity.
 Sometimes, you'll feel better, but then those symptoms will return.

-Also known as the baby blues, postpartum depression is when a woman experience depression after giving birth.
-When you give birth, your hormones change, and this can lead to depression.
-This can affect your ability to a mother to your baby and can cause some problems in your relationship.
-Postpartum depression goes away after a while, but it can be prolonged as well.
+Postpartum depression is when a woman experiences depression after giving birth.
+When you give birth, your hormones change significantly, which can lead to depression.
+This can affect your ability to be a mother to your baby and cause problems in your relationship.
+Postpartum depression usually goes away after a while but can also be prolonged.

-This is when you are experiencing depression along with psychosis, where you are suffering from hallucinations or delusions.
-These symptoms may have a theme that is quite a depressing, such as feeling guilty.
+This form of depression is when you experience depression along with psychosis, where you are suffering from hallucinations or delusions.
+These symptoms may have a theme, such as feeling guilty.

 Seasonal Affective Disorder

-Fittingly abbreviated as SAD, the seasonal affective disorder is when a seasonal change makes you feel depressed.
+Fittingly abbreviated as SAD, seasonal affective disorder is when a seasonal change makes you feel depressed.
 This is usually during winter when the amount of sunlight decreases.
-During winter, you spend more time indoors, may gain weight, and these lifestyle changes can contribute to your depression.

-This involves swinging episodes of mania and depression.
+This disorder involves swinging episodes of mania and depression.
 Mania is when someone feels intense euphoria and generally feels good about themselves.
-Then, the mood changes and they feel depressed.
-While not a full depression disorder, the fact it involves episodes of depression means that it's worth discussing.
+Then, their mood changes, and they feel depressed.
+While this is not classified as a depressive disorder, it involves episodes of depression, which is worth discussing.

-Depression comes in many symptoms, and as you'll soon see, it's more than just feeling upset.
+Depression has many symptoms, and it's more than just feeling upset or sad.
 Here are some common symptoms.